singerbj/fishbot/README.md

 # Contribute

-Talk to Goose if you want to contribute.
+Talk to dj if you want to contribute.